Your Legal Ally In Lawrenceville For Theft, Property And White Collar Crime Defense

 Defending Robbery And Burglary Charges

-The main difference between robbery and burglary charges is that robbery is a crime against a person and burglary is considered a crime against a residence or business.
-Another major difference is that to get a robbery conviction, the prosecution must prove beyond a reasonable doubt that an actual taking of property occurred by snatching or force or with a weapon or perception of a weapon in the case of an armed robbery.
+Robbery is a crime against a person, whereas burglary is considered a crime against a residence or business.
+For a robbery conviction, the prosecution must prove beyond a reasonable doubt that an actual taking of property occurred by snatching or force or with a weapon or perception of a weapon in the case of an armed robbery.
 For a burglary conviction, it is only necessary to prove that you had the intention of committing a theft or felony after entering a building without permission.

 We understand the nuances of robbery and burglary laws in Georgia.
-Charges we regularly defend clients against include:
+The charges we regularly defend clients against include:

 - Armed robbery